kurapica/PLoop/README.md

 The interfaces are abstract types of functionality, it also provided the multi-inheritance mechanism to the class.
 It works like the class, just can't be used to create objects.

-A class can only have one interface, but can extend no limit interfaces.
+A class can only have one super class, but can extend no limit interfaces.

 You could find the details in [006.class.md](https://github.com/kurapica/PLoop/blob/master/Docs/006.class.md)